golikov-nik/merkle-hellman/README.md

 This will print the encrypted string in your terminal.
 3. To decrypt the message, run command:
 `java -jar merkle-hellman.jar de -f mh.privatekey.txt -s <encrypted string>`.
-`hello` will be printed to your terminal.
+`hello` will be printed in your terminal.

 # License
 The MIT License (MIT)